 SFP Script Submission

 The Summer Film Production is not currently soliciting scripts, as the script for the 2013-15 SFP has already been selected and announced.
-The next call for scripts will come in the second half of 2014, for the 2015-17 SFP.
+The next call for scripts will come in the fall 2014, for the 2015-17 SFP.

 Anyone may submit a script, and there is no limit on how many scripts an individual or writing team may submit.